 - From the Honau bus stop, the 40-minute hiking to Lichtenstein Castle starts.
 There are three hiking trails, but it’s faster to reach the castle through Gallusstraße.
 The path is generally flat, but there are a 248 m upward elevation change throughout.

 - Busbahnhof means Bus Station in English.

-You can find and book train rides, buy tickets and passes for any modes of transportation in Germany from Bahn.com.
+You can find and book train rides and buy tickets and passes for any mode of transportation in Germany from Bahn.com.
 You can go to their offers page to see bundles and discounts.
 Don’t forget to get a round-trip ticket!

 Here is a comprehensive guide on using public transport in Germany by german-way.com

 You can avoid all the hassle of commuting and save time by renting a car.
 Check location and rates from booking.com.
 There are parking spaces just south and west of Lichtenstein Castle near Schloßschenke Lichtenstein restaurant and Altes Forsthaus.

 Best time to visit Lichtenstein Castle

 Regarding the weather, Lichtenstein Castle is best to visit from June through mid-September, when the temperature in Germany is the warmest.

 However, keep in mind that June is the rainiest too.

 Suppose you want to see the best sights of Lichtenstein Castle.
 In that case, I recommend you visit during autumn when the surroundings are filled with fall foliage.
 It shall make your visit to Lichtenstein Castle even more awe-inspiring and memorable!